 - Does not count as a letter grade

 Advanced Placement tests must have a score of 4 or better and a report would need to come from the College Board officially.
+Nine units is the maximum allowed for transfer.
+Units will be calculated for earned units which can change the classification of the student.
 Here are the course transfer Equivalencies.

 Please be aware that when you take extra credit over the summer and/or winter break, you are shortening your stay at Wagner.
 Credit brought in to satisfy the general education and/or major, with the pre-approval clearance form; that must be approved and signed off by the advisor (chair if for the major) and the Registrar’s Office.
 As a result, student have graduated in 7 semesters or are only allowed to study for the courses that are required in their senior year, which could result in being a part-time student.